 “He said he’s taking the kids since I can’t be a good mom…I’ve GOT to quit!”

-While many addicts never see their true condition until a relationship has been permanently severed, proactive involvement by caring family members is much more beneficial, not only to the loved one, but also for every member of the family.
-After all, it’s much better to heal a wounded member than to amputate it.
+While many addicts never see their actual condition until a relationship has been permanently severed, proactive involvement by caring family members is much more beneficial, not only for the loved one but also for every member of the family.
 In a best-case scenario, loved ones concerned about a family member’s addiction will:

 - Lovingly address the problem without making allowances.